 Former CMO at Habito; Abba Newbery says: “I think the opportunity to use your house as leverage is important.”

-You might be tempted to increase your mortgage payments to pay it off sooner.
-This can be tempting, especially at the expense of a long-term savings product such as your pension.
-It’s important to consider your goals - to some, paying off your mortgage sooner brings a sense of mental freedom, as well as reducing living costs.
+You might be considering increasing your mortgage payments to pay the debt off sooner.
+This can be tempting, especially at the expense of a long-term savings product such as your pension, but it’s important to consider your goals.
+To some, paying off your mortgage sooner brings a sense of mental freedom, while also reducing your living costs.

-But there’s also an argument for continuing with steady mortgage payments while also using your income to enjoy your desired lifestyle, and still putting some of your money away into savings - whether that’s for family holidays, into a pension or ISA, or towards an emergency fund.
-Paying off your mortgage over a longer period of time might also afford you the luxury of investing in and enjoying a larger house, or perhaps it means you can afford to live in a more expensive area that’s more suitable for your family and work life.
+But there’s also an argument for continuing with steady mortgage payments.
+This could allow you to enjoy your desired lifestyle, and still put some of your money away into savings.
+Whether that’s for family holidays, into a pension or ISA, or towards an emergency fund.

 Key things to consider